CraftAcademyLabs/ca_course/guides/react_checkout_guide/04_some_updates.md

   end
 ```

-We will have to refactor our test to better suit our implementation code.
+We will have to refactor our test to better suit our implementation code, dy dividing both functionalities in out tests.
 The final shape of the test will look like this.

 ```rb
 RSpec.describe Api::OrdersController, type: :request do